Houthi drone attack on Saudi oilfield causes gas fire, output unaffected

 The conflict is widely seen in the region as a proxy war between Sunni Muslim Saudi Arabia and Shi’ite Muslim Iran.

-In May, the Houthis claimed responsibility for a drone attack on two oil pumping stations in Saudi Arabia that caused a small fire, but did not disrupt oil output or exports of crude and petroleum products.
+In May, the Houthis claimed responsibility for a drone attack on two oil pumping stations in Saudi Arabia that caused a small fire, but did not disrupt output or exports.

-Falih called the attack a “terror and sabotage act” in line with previous targetting of Saudi pipelines and tankers in the Gulf.

-The Saudi minister was referring to attacks in May and June on oil tankers – blamed by Washington on Tehran, which denied responsibility.
+Falih called the latest attack a “terror and sabotage act” in line with previous targeting of Saudi pipelines and tankers in the Gulf, referring to attacks in May and June on oil tankers that Washington has blamed on Iran.
+Tehran denies that accusation.

 The coalition has responded to the Houthi drone attacks with air strikes on Houthi targets in Sanaa and other areas held by the group, which controls most large urban centres in Yemen.